auth0/docs/articles/migrations/guides/extensibility-node8.md

 * **2018 April 23**: All official Auth0 Extensions will be updated to run on Node 8 and available for you to upgrade in the **Installed Extensions** tab of the [Extensions page](${manage_url}/#/extensions)
 * **2018 April 30**: [Node 4 is no longer under long-term support (LTS)](https://github.com/nodejs/Release#release-schedule)
 * **2018 April 30**: Tenants with NO Extensibility code will be automatically be upgraded to use Node 8
-* **2019 April 29**: All Auth0 tenants on the Auth0 public cloud which have not already migrated to the Node.js 8 runtime, will be automatically migrated between April 29, 2019 and June 30, 2019
+* **2019 April 29**: All Auth0 tenants on the Auth0 public cloud that have not already migrated to the Node.js 8 runtime will be automatically migrated between April 29, 2019 and June 30, 2019
 * **2019 June 30**: Your extensibility code will continue to run on Node 4 until this date
 * **2019 July 26**: Any tenants created after this date are already using the Node.js 8 runtime, and no action is required.